• Queen's University, Belfast, Ireland

 At a Glance

-▲▲ Portrush and the Antrim Coast Unpretentious beach resort of arcades and amusement park rides, that is also a pleasant gateway to the geologic wonderland of the Giant's Causeway, the Old Bushmills Distillery, the cliff-edge ruins of Dunluce Castle, and the exhilarating Carrick-a-Rede Rope Bridge.
+▲▲ The Antrim Coast Short, stunning stretch of coastline offering one of Ireland's best days out: the geologic wonderland of the Giant's Causeway, the Old Bushmills Distillery, the cliff-edge ruins of Dunluce Castle, and the exhilarating Carrick-a-Rede Rope Bridge.

 ▲▲ Belfast No-nonsense industrial revolution metropolis, with stirring sectarian political murals, grandly domed City Hall, theTitanic museum, and the charming Victorian seaside retreat of Bangor nearby.

-▲ Derry Seventeenth-century British settlement ringed by stout town walls — infamous as the powder keg that ignited Ireland's tragic modern "Troubles" — with an insightful city history museum and access to the rugged beauty of County Donegal.
+▲ Derry Seventeenth-century British settlement encircled by stout town walls — infamous as the powder keg that ignited Ireland's tragic Troubles — with thoughtful museums and access to the rugged beauty of County Donegal.

 Plan